Nour-Sadek/Data-Analysis-for-Hospitals/README.md

 comprehensive study with pandas.
 You will upload datasets, deal with data omissions and incorrect data filling, find the main statistical characteristics, and visualize your data.

+### Learning Outcomes of the Project:
+Conduct a comprehensive data study using the pandas library: from uploading data and correcting errors in the CSV files to simple data visualization.

+### Learning Outcomes of Each Stage of the Project:
+_Stage 1_ : Load data from CSV files to the program.

+_Stage 2_ : Make a single dataset from several CSV files.

+_Stage 3_ : Improve the dataset which may be inconsistent and contain errors.

+_Stage 4_ : Use pandas statistics tools to gain insights from data.

+_Stage 5_ : Use pandas visualization tools to present the data succinctly.

 # General Info